 The Anglo-French headquarters will "find and disrupt organised criminals who attempt to smuggle migrants into northern France and across the Channel", it said.

 New security measures include increased French police numbers and British-funded fencing, CCTV and other security equipment to protect the tunnel entrance in Calais, the Home Office also said.

 Unspecified support to the tunnel operator, Eurotunnel, will also be provided the statement said.

 The new deal will focus on strengthening security at the port where thousands of migrants are trying to get to Britain via boats and the Eurotunnel.

 Speaking during a visit to the Euroterminal at Coquelles today, Home Secretary Theresa May said: "We are also looking at the security of other ports.
 We are very well aware of the possibility of displacement.

 "The Immigration Minister has already had discussions with the Dutch and Belgian authorities to look at ports there and whether work might need to be done there.
 Of course we are looking at other ports like Dunkirk."

-Only a fraction of migrants to the EU ultimately end up trying to get into Britain. after fleeing conflict and persecution in out of countries like Syria, Libya, Iraq and several other Middle Eastern and African states.
+Only a fraction of migrants to the EU ultimately end up trying to get into Britain.
+Tens of thousands of people arrive in Italy and Greece each week after fleeing conflict and persecution in out of countries like Syria, Libya, Iraq and several other Middle Eastern and African states.
 The German government expects the number of asylum applications to quadruple to 800,000 this year.